zenna/Lens.jl/README.md

  3
 ```

-The previous call to register used the method `register!(f::Function, filtername::Symbol, lensname::Symbol, kwargs::Bool)`, took a  Function as input and automatically created a `Filter` for us.
+The previous call to register used the method `register!(f::Function, filtername::Symbol, lensname::Symbol, kwargs::Bool)`.
+It took a  function as input and automatically created a `Filter` for us.
 We can of course make the `Filter` explicitly:

 ```julia
 register!(:start_of_loop, Filter(:print_data, print, true, true))
 ```

+The arguments are:

-The arguments are 1) the filters name (which might be useful if we want to remove or disable the filter later), 2) a function which transforms information sent to it by the lens 3) whether the filter is enabled or not 4) whether the filter takes keyworld arguments (we'll get to this soon)
+1) the filters name (which might be useful if we want to remove or disable the filter later)
+2) a function which transforms information sent to it by the lens
+3) whether the filter is enabled or not
+4) whether the filter takes keyworld arguments (we'll get to this soon)

-But the Function form is often more convenient, and it allows us us to use the `do` notation.
+But the function form is often more convenient, and it allows us us to use the `do` notation.
+E.g.:

 ```julia
 julia> clear_all_filters!()